python-attrs/cattrs/docs/preconf.md

 Use keyword argument `datetime_as_timestamp=True` to encode as UNIX timestamp integer/float (CBOR Tag 1) **note:** this replaces timezone information as UTC.

+`date` s are serialized as ISO 8601 strings.

 Use keyword argument `canonical=True` for efficient encoding to the smallest binary output.

 Floats can be forced to smaller output by casting to lower-precision formats by casting to `numpy` floats (and back to Python floats).